Survey of views on agents’ conduct

 A thriving and prosperous tenant farming sector relies on a strong and constructive relationship between tenants and landlords and a positive and professional approach by intermediaries acting on behalf of landlord and/or tenant.
 Such relationships need to be based on mutual respect and shared values and a common approach to fairness and reasonableness.
-The 2015 Agriculture Holdings Review acknowledged that there are many examples of good relationships but also heard evidence of many poor relationships based on mistrust, lack of communication and a ‘them and us’ culture.

 Functions of the Tenant Farming Commissioner

 These are defined in Part 2, Chapter 3 of the Land Reform (Scotland) Act 2016.

 - Prepare codes of practice for the purpose of providing practical guidance to landlords and tenants of agricultural holdings and their agents